 d) Unsound cement

 Explanation: Efflorescence is the formation of powdery substance on the surface of masonry or concrete work.
 Alkalis usually get carried away by flue gases during heating.
 In excess quantity, they result in alkali-aggregate reaction.

 7. What function does iron oxide perform in cement?

 c) Increases setting time

 d) Acts as flux

-Explanation: Iron oxide acts as flux, in addition to being responsible for imparting colour to cement.
-If temperature goes higher, then iron oxide reacts with aluminium and calcium and results in formation of calcium aluminate ferrite.
+Explanation: Iron oxide acts as a flux, in addition to being responsible for imparting colour to cement.
+If the temperature goes higher, then iron oxide reacts with aluminium and calcium and results in the formation of calcium aluminate ferrite.

 8. How many major ingredients are present in the composition of cement?